kenmoini/smart-drone-patterns/docs/minio-kafka-integration.md

 - Topic: `s3-uploads`
 - Version: `3.5.0`

+If you want this to be done per bucket/topic, you'll need to create separate Event entities with different Identifiers.

-Restart the server (box at the top of the web page)
+Restart the server (box at the top of the web page).

+Finally, go to the Bucket and create an Event Subscription for PUTs/GETs/DELETEs.